Charlayne Hunter-Gault: Personal life

+While in high school, at the age of 16, Hunter, along with two friends, converted to Catholicism after being raised as a follower of the African Methodist Episcopal Church.

 Shortly before she was graduated from the University of Georgia, Hunter married a classmate, Walter L. Stovall, the writer son of a chicken-feed manufacturer.Randall Kennedy, Interracial Intimacies (Random House, 2003), p.
 100. The couple was first married in March 1963 and then remarried in Detroit, Michigan, on June 8, 1963, because they believed that, since he was white, the first ceremony might be considered invalid as well as criminal, based on laws about interracial marriages in the unidentified state in which they had been married.
 Once the marriage was revealed, the governor of Georgia called it "a shame and a disgrace", while Georgia's attorney general made public statements about prosecuting the mixed-race couple under Georgia law.
 News reports quoted the parents of both bride and groom as being against the marriage for reasons of race.
 Years later, after the couple's 1972 divorce, Hunter-Gault gave a speech at the university in which she praised Stovall, who, she said, "unhesitatingly jumped into my boat with me.
 He gave up going to movies because he knew I couldn't get a seat in the segregated theaters.
 He gave up going to the Varsity because he knew they would not serve me...
 We married, despite the uproar we knew it would cause, because we loved each other."
 Shortly after their marriage, Stovall was quoted as saying, "We are two young people who found ourselves in love and did what we feel is required of people when they are in love and want to spend the rest of their lives together.
 We got married."
 The couple had one daughter, Suesan Stovall, a singer (born December 1963).

 Following her divorce from Walter Stovall, Hunter married Ronald T. Gault, a black businessman who was then a program officer for the Ford Foundation.
 Later, he became an investment banker and consultant.
 They have one son, Chuma Gault, an actor (born 1972).
 The couple lived in Johannesburg, South Africa, where they also produced wine for a label called Passages."Whatever Happened to Charlayne Hunter?", Ebony, July 1972, p.
-138 After moving back to the United States, the couple maintained a home in Massachusetts, where they remained active supporters of the arts.
+138 After moving back to the United States, the couple maintain a home in Massachusetts, where they remain active supporters of the arts.